revyos-ros/navigation2-release/nav2_docking/README.md

 There are two unique elements to consider in specifying docks: dock _instances_ and dock _plugins_.
 Dock instances are instances of a particular dock in the map, as the database may contain many known docks (and you can specify which by name you'd like to dock at).
 Dock plugins are the model of dock that each is an instance of.
 The plugins contain the capabilities to generically detect and connect to a particular dock model.
 This separation allows us to efficiently enable many individual docking locations of potentially several different revisions with different attributes.

 The **dock plugins** are specified in the parameter file as shown below.
 If you're familiar with plugins in other Nav2 servers, this should look like a familiar design pattern.
 Note that there is no specific information about the dock's pose or instances.
 These are generic attributes about the dock revision (such as staging pose, enable charging command, detection method, etc).
 You can add additional parameters in the dock's namespace as you choose (for example `timeout`).
+These can be of both charging and non-charging types.

 ```
 dock_plugins: ["dockv1", "dockv3"]